ksiuwr/infrastructure/zosia_site/README.md

 You might get errors about some services being disabled.
 If that happens, wait for a minute or two and run `terraform apply` one more time.
 The issue here is that while the terraform code automatically enables all required services, it usually takes some time before it propagates through Google's systems.

+When you create the infrastructure, terraform will create a new database.
+This process might take around 10-15 minutes, so be patient.

 ## 6. In Google Cloud Console Web UI fill in all empty variables inside `django_settings` in the Secret Manager

+## 7. Create a super user account

+The easiest way to create a first user with admin privileges is to run the `createsuperuser` Cloud Run job from Web UI and set all the environment variables to the new user's data (like password, email, etc.).
+Just make sure to change this password later, since everyone with access to the GCP project will be able to view provided environment variables!